LiamD88/milestone-project-1-eminem/README.md

 ## Media
 * All images on the webpage are from taken from Google
+* The music for the music players are mp3 files I had on my own computer that I uploaded to my IDE.

 ## Acknowledgements
 * My mentor [Reuben Ferrante](https://github.com/arex18), his tips were invaluable in pushing me in the direction I needed to go to complete my project.

+## Additional Note
+    On my github repo whenever I commit anything it displays my name twice.
+I'm not sure why.
+When I created my local repository in VS code it automatically recognised my details that are on my laptop and my details for when I pushed to github I think this has something to do with it but I just wanted to note this down.